emaan1111/webinar-platform/CLICKFUNNELS_QUICK_REF.md

 1. Register on your site: `https://yourdomain.com/webinar/{slug}`
 2. Check ClickFunnels → Contacts
-3. Look for email with tag `UM-Webinar-Registered`
+3. Look for the email with tag `UM-Webinar-Registered` (and, after attending, the proper attendance tag)

 ### Test Incoming (CF → Platform)